mousepawmedia/devdocs/source/setup_linux/first_steps.rst

 In addition to the `apt` package manager default to Debian-based systems like Ubuntu, packages can be installed via Snapcraft, Flathub, or Appimage.

-**Snapcraft** runs applications in containers with partial or full isolation from the rest of the system.
+-*Snapcraft** runs applications in containers with partial or full isolation from the rest of the system.
 It's portable, working on nearly all Linux systems.
 Your system may already be configured to use Snapcraft, but you can make sure by running the following: